pramation/Blue-Green-Deployment-CICD-WebApp/README.md

 * [deploy_app.py](./circleci/ansible/deploy_app.yml): builds Kubernetis environment using this playbook by Ansible.

 The whole pipeline is initiated and executed by running the capstone-devops project in CircleCI.
 The jobs and its dependencies of this pipeline is as follows:
-1.`linting`: This job is to verify for errors in the application setup in the Dockerfile
+1.`linting`: This job is to verify for source code for errors in the application setup in the Dockerfile
 * This job sets up the environment.
 * Installs the dependent libraries using `requirement.txt`. (cmd: make install)
 * Runs lint to verify for issues, uses hadolint. (cmd: make lint)
 * Files used `Makefile`, `Dockerfile`,`app.py` & `requirement.txt`
 * No other job dependency, this is the first job.
-2. `build_docker_image`: builds docker image and publishes to the dockerhub repository.Uses docker:17.05.0-ce-git as its CircleCI image.
+2.`build_docker_image`: builds docker image and publishes to the dockerhub repository.Uses docker:17.05.0-ce-git as its CircleCI image.
 * Setup remote Docker Engine.
 * Build Docker image.Uses files in deploy_app folder. (cmd: docker build --tag=<tag> <path>/deploy_app)
 * Upload Docker image to the remode Docker repository. (cmd docker login <  > && docker image tag <> , docker push )
 * Run Docker Image to test and verify if the image is build correctly. (cmd: docker run)
 * Files used: `Makefile`, `Dockerfile`,`app.py` & `requirement.txt`
 * Depends on successful completion of `linting` job.
-3. `deploy-infrastructure`: Builds EC2 ubuntu server, requires 2 CPU, 8GB Memory, 20GB storage.
+3.`deploy-infrastructure`: Builds EC2 ubuntu server, requires 2 CPU, 8GB Memory, 20GB storage.
 * Uses AWS CloudFormation . (cmd: aws cloudformation deploy --template-file .circleci/build_server.yml)
 * files Used: .circleci/build_server.yml
 * Depends on successful completion of `build_docker_image` job.
-4. `deploy_app_in_kube`: Installs, configures and start Kubernetis Cluster Services.This also deploys Docker containers in Kubernetis.
+4.`deploy_app_in_kube`: Installs, configures and start Kubernetis Cluster Services.This also deploys Docker containers in Kubernetis.
  * Gets the IP address of the EC2 instance created by the previos job and store it in `inventory.txt`.
  * runs Ansible playbook to performs following steps.
    * Install Minikube, Docker, Kubectl